OfficialBoomi/azure-kubernetes-molecule-quickstart/README.md

 `az feature register --name AKS-IngressApplicationGatewayAddon --namespace Microsoft.ContainerService`

+Enter the following command to verify that the Azure Resource Feature has been registered

+az feature show --AKS-IngressApplicationGatewayAddon --namespace Microsoft.ContainerService

 ## Step 3: Register for Azure NetApp files
 Follow the 7 steps from below link to register for NetApp files